 I am confident using mirrorless cameras for every job.
 I have now used them for over 3 years with weddings, portraits, live music performances, commercial work and magazines.
 They are beautiful cameras, so in addition to getting the results I want, they are conversation starters, keeping the client comfortable and curious.
 It sounds vain to want a camera to be beautiful, but when that beauty is in conjunction with simple, intuitive controls and a well-thought out menu system from a company that actually listens to photographers for product updates, it means you will form an even deeper bond with the camera.

-I prefer shooting everything in B&W because it provides a layer of abstraction that makes composition so much more instinctive, and since I prefer B&W anyway, I already know what the image will look like without having to look at the back of the screen.
+Mirrorless cameras have electronic viewfinders, usually referred to as EVFs, as you don't have a mirror that allows you to look through the lens.
+The EVF shows you, still through the lens, exactly what you'll get, represented electronically.
+I set my EVFs to high contrast B&W. I prefer shooting everything in B&W because it provides a layer of abstraction that makes composition so much more instinctive, and since I prefer B&W anyway, I already know what the image will look like without having to look at the back of the screen.
 You can't do this with a DSLR, and I couldn't do it with film.
+You even see the depth of field exactly as it will be.
+Once you get used to the EVF on any mirrorless camera, you can't go back to optical.

 Fuji is also completing it's lens lineup with several lenses that fill the few remaining holes in the system.
 Of these, the three I am most interested in are the 16mm f1.4, the compact 35mm f2, and the 90mm f2, all of which have weather sealing.
 I just got the 90mm f2 and it's wonderful for portraits and for weddings where you need the extra reach.
 While the X100s and X-Pro1 are not weather sealed, I have shot in freezing rain, subzero temperatures and been soaked by freezing water from Lake Michigan in Chicago and can confirm that the cameras continued to function perfectly.
 I keep thinking I'll replace the 14mm with the 16mm f1.4 because I would love a fast prime that wide, but then I find a use for my 14mm because it is great in tight spaces and is essentially free of optical distortion.